intel/scikit-learn-intelex/doc/sklearn.rst

     python -m daal4py my_application.py

-To enable daal4py patches through an environment variable, you can set the environment variable.
+To enable daal4py patches through an environment variable, set ``USE_DAAL4PY_SKLEARN`` to 1 as shown below.

 On Linux and Mac OS::